Fastpitch softball

-Fastpitch softball, also known as fastpitch or fastball, is a form of softball played by both women and men.
+Fastpitch softball, or simply fastpitch, is a form of softball played by both women and men.
 While the teams are most often segregated by sex, coed fast-pitch leagues also exist.

-Fastpitch is considered the most competitive form of softball.
-It is the format played at the Olympic Games.
+Considered the most competitive form of softball, fastpitch is the format played at the Olympic Games.
 Softball was on the International Olympic Committee (IOC) program in 1996, 2000, 2004, 2008, and 2020.
-It will not be a part of the 2024 Summer Olympic Games in Paris.

 The fastpitch style is also used in college softball and other international competition.
-It is the form which will be used in the American Women's Professional Fastpitch league, a women's professional league whose inaugural season begins in June 2022.
+It is the form used in the American Women's Professional Fastpitch league, a women's professional league whose inaugural season began in June 2022.